wp-plugins/wcp-openweather/readme.txt

 = Quick weather forecast setup as shortcode =

 1. Check plugin "Settings" and plugin "Theme Settings" pages and customize weather forecast options for your purposes;
-3. Create new page or use existed;
+2. Create new page or use existed;
-2. Add shordcode - **[wcp_weather]** - to the TinyMCE editor and save the page for city from default plugin settings.
+3. Add shordcode - **[wcp_weather]** - to the TinyMCE editor and save the page.
+City value will be used from the default plugin settings.

 That is all.
 Weather forecast will be displayed on your site page.